 - employees that take care of children, the sick, the aged, the frail or the disabled

 Take note: a domestic worker employed on a farm, where primary or secondary agricultural work is performed, is regarded as a farm worker and does not resort under the Domestic worker sector.

-Employers must take note that the National Minimum Wage Act will come into effect om 1 January 2019, which requires all employers to pay at least the national minimum wage.
+Employers must however take note of the National Minimum Wage Act that came into effect on 1 January 2019, which requires all employers to pay at least the national minimum wage.
 This amount is set at R20.00 per hour for all employees in South Africa, irrespective of the industry in which they are employed.
 The Domestic worker sector has been given an exemption to only pay 75% of the national minimum wage, which calculates to R15.00 per hour.
 This exemption is valid for 2 years, after which all employers must pay at least the national minimum wage as announced.

 Contact the LWO for any advice and/or assistance in this regard.
 We are available 24/7.

 Not an LWO member yet?
 Take a look at our membership packages.